mehiskork/gym-app-mvp/docs/architecture.md

 push notifications, or sync payloads.
 The app stores only local reminder metadata and the local enable/disable preference in `app_meta`, reconciles scheduled notification IDs at startup, and falls back to Home if a notification tap points at a workout that is no longer in progress.
-Reminders require OS notification permission.
+They are active only when the TrainFrame reminder setting is enabled and OS notification permission is granted.
+If permission is denied or revoked, the setting is turned off/blocked and scheduling skips safely.
 Android may drop scheduled notifications across device reboot depending on OS behavior, so startup reconciliation is the source of repair.

 The database is opened through Expo SQLite in `src/db/db.ts`, with migrations applied at startup via `src/db/migrate.ts`.